 Restoring the Fort

-Largely through neglect, in the early 21st Century parts of the fort crumbled away.
+In the early 21st Century parts of the fort crumbled away.
 High Knoll Fort remained fully closed until 2012 and then only partially open, for special events with many areas sealed off, for a further three years.
 It was the subject of an expert survey in 2009 which concluded that restoration was indeed possible and that traditional building techniques would need to be used to effect a complete repair.

 At the beginning of 2015 the St Helena National Trust responded to the challenge and took on the job of restoring High Knoll Fort using the traditional materials and techniques originally used to build it.